johnwaka/johnwaka/README.md

 ![Developer](https://github.com/johnwaka/johnwaka/blob/master/cover.jpg)

 ### About Me
-I currently work as a Software Test Engineer at Microsoft Testing Center.
+I currently work as a QA Engineer.
-I am mostly using virtualization technologies such as Hyper V and Powershell Scripting.
+I am mostly using virtualization technologies such as Hyper V, Powershell Scripting, Postman, and Linux.

-I do not create websites.
+I do not create softwares.
 I create experiences.
 I create life, joy, happiness.
-Humanity - a better place on the planet.
+Humanity - a better quality place on the planet.

 I believe in doing something awesome.
 No matter what the project or task is, it is better to do it right.